Germany: Würzburg holds vigil for knife attack victims | DW | 27.06.2021

 Police presence is heavy in Würzburg two days after the deadly attack.
-The Bavarian city is holding a memorial service for the three women who were stabbed to death.
+The Bavarian city held a memorial service for the three women who were stabbed to death.

 Investigators are examining if radicalization or psychiatric problems drove a 24-year-old man to go on the knife rampage